 Ever since the start of the pandemic, doctors have been looking for ways to improve survival of COVID-19 patients.
 They have explored several different treatments with varying results.
-Now two studies examine the effects of vitamin D3, a compound known to have a powerful effect on the immune system.
+Two studies published in 2021 examined the effects of vitamin D3, a compound known to have a powerful effect on the immune system.
 They came to vastly different conclusions.
 Studies suggest that vitamin D supplements don’t prevent infection with COVID-19.
 On the other hand, the most recent analysis indicates that people taking vitamin D are less likely to require intensive care.

 In Spain, Vitamin D3 Improved Survival of COVID-19 Patients:

 An earlier study had shown benefit from vitamin D supplements.
-Investigators at the Hospital del Mar in Barcelona, Spain, report on a study of 930 COVID patients admitted to their facility (Preprints with The Lancet, Jan.
-22, 2021).
+Investigators at the Hospital del Mar in Barcelona, Spain, reported on 930 COVID patients admitted to their facility (Journal of Clinical Endocrinology and Metabolism, Sept.
+27, 2021).
 Roughly half of these patients were assigned to vitamin D3.
 In contrast, the remainder did not get the supplement, although other aspects of treatment were similar.

 The protocol was somewhat unusual.
 It called for 532 micrograms (21,280 IU) of calcifediol (oral 25-hydroxyvitamin D3) on the first day.
 Subsequently, patients took 266 mcg (10,640 IU) on days 3, 7, 15 and 30.